 This study shows that the toxic chemical PFOA is still widely present in products by brands such as Jack Wolfskin, the North Face, Patagonia, Mammut, Norrona and Salewa, especially in the production of footwear, trousers, sleeping bags and some jackets.
-Eleven products contained levels of PFOA higher than 1 $\mu$ g/m, the regulatory limit in Norway.
+Eleven products contained levels of PFOA higher than 1 μ g/m2, the regulatory limit in Norway.